ericdaat/ericdaat.github.io/content/python-tips.md

 adds tons of options to the Sublime Text sidebar.
 2. [GitGutter](https://packagecontrol.io/packages/GitGutter): See git diff in Sublime Text
 3. [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter): Bracket and tag highlighter for Sublime Text
 4. [All Autocomplete](https://packagecontrol.io/packages/All%20Autocomplete): Extend Sublime Text autocompletion to find matches in all open files.
 5. [Markdown Preview](https://packagecontrol.io/packages/Markdown%20Preview): Write markdown and then render as HTML
 6. [SublimeCodeIntel](https://packagecontrol.io/packages/SublimeCodeIntel): Smart autocompletion for Sublime Text
 7. [Agila Theme](https://packagecontrol.io/packages/Agila%20Theme): One theme among others

+## Vim
+I recently switched from Sublime Text to Vim even though I don't master all the commands available.
+I was inspired by my coworker at ManoMano [Francois](https://choiz.fr) who taught me a lot about Vim, what configuration I should have, and which plugins I should install.
+I forked his configuration [repository](https://github.com/ChoiZ/Micro-Vim-config) and added my own plugins and preferences.
+You can find my repository [here](https://github.com/ericdaat/Micro-Vim-Config).

 ## Virtual Environments
 ### What is it ?